JMac98/SortManager/README.md

 ### Prerequisites

 ```
-You'll need to create a Jar file from this binary search tree project: https://github.com/JMac98/BinarySearchTree
+You'll need to create a JAR file from the following binary search tree project: https://github.com/JMac98/BinarySearchTree

 and add this as a module dependancy for the project